-d) The Kewdale-Hazelmere Integrated Masterplan (KHIM), prepared by the WAPC and endorsed by the Minister for Planning, identified the Kewdale-Hazelmere area as a major strategic area for the freight industry, which included Stage 1 (referred to as the Forrestfield Precinct).
-The Forrestfield Precinct is identified as being "a significant freight related industrial precinct adjacent to the main interstate freight rail line, the airport, and the residential suburb of High Wycombe".
-One of the key recommendations relating to Stages, 1, 2 and 3 is Recommendation 34, which states: "identify the land in the Shire of Kalamunda (Forrestfield Precinct - generally bounded by Berkshire Road, Dundas Road, Poison Gully and Roe Highway) as being of strategic importance to the State in terms of its location within this freight transport hub and potential to facilitate additional general industrial land uses and more intensive urban development where appropriate". d) Noted.
-Refer comments 41. c). freight transport hub and potential to facilitate additional general industrial land uses and more intensive urban e) The preliminary land use concept plan addresses both recommendations by allowing for both general industrial and residential uses and the creation of a transition buffer area (ie. Light Industry (and more intensive Light Industry/Service Commercial/Office Park).
-Stage 1 is also included in a development contribution area (DCA 1) and it is subject to a DCP, which is intended to operate for a period of 10 years.
+KHIM also included recommendation 35 relevant to Stages 1, 2 and 3.
+It states: "Prepare a structure plan for land in the Shire of Kalamunda (Forrestfield Precinct generally bounded by Berkshire Road, Dundas Road, Poison Gully and Roe Highway) to identify any suitable areas of additional industrial and residential land uses.
+This work is to include urban design investigations and involve consultation with the local landowners and community to identify areas suitable for rezoning and appropriate land use treatments to create a transition buffer between existing and planned residential and general industrial land uses".

+d) Noted.
+Refer comments 41. c).

+The preliminary land use concept plan addresses both recommendations by allowing for both general industrial and residential uses and the creation of a transition buffer area (ie. Light Industry (and more intensive Light Industry/Service Commercial/Office Park). e) Stage 1 is also included in a development contribution area (DCA 1) and it is subject to a DCP, which is intended to operate for a period of 10 years.
 This requires infrastructure to be generally provided within a 10 year period.
-Given 3 years has already lapsed since the gazettal of the relevant local scheme amendment (ie. Amendment No. 34) and development of land in Stage 1 has stagnated, there is some doubt as to whether the Shire will achieve the development of infrastructure within the 10 year period. e) Noted. f) In addition to the annual review of estimated infrastructure costs, the Scheme requires the review of the DCP within a 5 year period having regard to the rate of development and the extent of future development.
-Given 3 years has almost lapsed since gazettal of Amendment No. 34, it would be appropriate for such a review to commence.
-Under the Scheme's zoning table, it is considered that the General Industry and the Light Industry zone are far more flexible zones in relation to permissible industrial type land uses than the Industrial Development Zone as datailed below: f) Noted. • detailed below: General Industry zone permits a wide range of uses including cottage, general, light, rural and service industries, motor vehicle repairs, transport depot and warehouse and potentially allows many discretionary uses including logistics centre and research and technology premises.
-Light Industry zone permits a wide range of uses including cottage, light, rural and service industries, motor vehicle repairs, transport depot and warehouse and potentially allows many discretionary uses including logistics centre and research and technology premises.
-Despite the name of the zone, the only industry use permissible without further Council approval in the Industrial Development zone is light industry.
+Given 3 years has already lapsed since the gazettal of the relevant local scheme amendment (ie. Amendment No. 34) and development of land in Stage 1 has stagnated, there is some doubt as to whether the Shire will achieve the development of infrastructure within the 10 year period. e) Noted.
+In addition to the annual review of estimated infrastructure costs, the Scheme requires the review of the DCP within a 5 year period having regard to the rate of development and the extent of future development.
+Given 3 years has almost lapsed since gazettal of Amendment No. 34, it would be appropriate for such a review to commence. f) Under the Scheme's zoning table, it is considered that the General Industry and the Light Industry zone are far more flexible zones in relation to permissible industrial type land uses than the Industrial Development Zone as detailed below: f) Noted.
+General Industry zone permits a wide range of uses including cottage, general, light, rural and service industries, motor vehicle repairs, transport depot and warehouse and potentially allows many discretionary uses including logistics centre and research and technology premises.

+- Light Industry zone permits a wide range of uses including cottage, light, rural and service industries, motor vehicle repairs, transport depot and warehouse and potentially allows many discretionary uses including logistics centre and research and technology premises. - permissible without further Council approval in the Industrial Development zone is light industry.
 A logistics centre and research and technology uses are discretionary uses in the Industrial Development zone even though the intent of the zone is to allow these uses as outlined in previous planning documents.
 A transport depot and warehouse are also discretionary uses.
 Motor vehicle repairs is a prohibited use even though it is a permitted use in the Light Industry zone and Stage 1 is intended for light industrial purposes.
 Also a showroom is a discretionary use but this is a retail use rather than an industrial use.

 The above points highlight the restrictive nature of the Industrial Development zone and the discrepancies between the land use rights for the Industrial Development Zone and the current land use intent for Stage 1, outlined in various strategic planning documents.